cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 5. Each user has an official email address (say `user-$i@voting.org`) to which they have exclusive access to.
 6. Each user can use git and gnupg.
 7. Every user has a pgp key-pair and the public key is known to everyone else and associated to this user.
-9. There are three server operators which do not cooperate against the rules.
+9. There are four server operators which do not cooperate against the rules.
 In particular they do not share unauthorized information among them nor with the public.
     - Server 1 (S1)
     - Server 2 (S2)
+    - Server 3 (S3)
     - A public git repository for voting results (GR) to which everyone as push-access to the incoming-branch.
-10. S1 has push access to the main branch of GR
+10. S1 has push access to the branch `pVAT1-confirmed`.
+S2 has push access to the main branch of GR.
+12. The public key for each server is known to and trusted by all users.
 11. The servers for the infrastructure and the device on which the users vote are not corrupted and are secured against unauthorized access.

-## How it works
+## How it works (regular case)

-- S1 generates $N voting authorization tokens (VATs).
+1. S1 generates $N partial voting authorization tokens (pVATs).
-- S1 generate $N anonymous email addresses (AEAs) like `anonymous-$j@voting.org` and associates them randomly to the N official addresses via email forwarding.
+1. S1 generate $N anonymous email addresses (AEAs) like `anonymous-$j@voting.org` and associates them randomly to the N official addresses via email forwarding (S1 must run a mail server).
 The association table is kept secret by S1.
-Especially S2 is not allowed to know it.
+Especially S2 is not allowed to know the associations.
-- S1 sends the list of all VATs and all AEAs to S2.
+1. S1 sends the list of all pVATs and all AEAs to S2.
+1. S2 also generates $N pVATs.
+Then S2 combines randomly each pVAT from S1 with one pVAT from S2 and thereby forms a complete voting authorization token (VAT).
+1. S2 also generates $N confirmation tokens of kind A (CT-A).
+1. S2 associates randomly one VAT and one CT-A. This mapping is kept secret by S2, especially to S3.
-- S2 sends one random token to each e-mail address.
-Each email is encrypted with all $N public keys.
+1. S2 sends one VAT-CT-A-pair to each anonymous e-mail address.
+Because the final recipient is unknown to S2, each email is encrypted with **all** $N public keys.
+Each email is signed with the official signature of S2.
-- User $k recieves an encrypted mail with one VAT and decrypts it with their own private key.
+1. User $k recieves exactly one encrypted mail with one VAT-CT-A-pair signed by S2.
+They decrypt it with their own private key.
-- User $k clones the GR and makes an anonymous commit with a new text file (votes/$RANDOMNAME) containing "$VAT: $VOTING_CONTENT".
+1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$RANDOMNAME) containing "$VAT: $VOTING_CONTENT".
+The CT-A might be used later.
-- User $k pushes this commit over an anonymous connection (via Tor) to the incoming branch.
+1. User $k pushes this commit over an anonymous connection (via Tor) to the incoming branch of GR.
-- S1 confirms that the commit contains a valid VAT and pushes it to the main branch
+1. S1 confirms that the commit contains a valid pVAT from its pVAT1-list and pushes it to the `pVAT1-confirmed` branch.
+1. S2 confirms that the commit contains a valid pVAT from its pVAT2-list and pushes it to the `main` branch.
-- User $k checks that their vote is correctly represented in the main branch.
+1. User $k updates their version of the repo (`git pull`) and checks that their vote is correctly represented in the `main` branch.
-- User $k commits a new text file (confirmations/$RANDOMNAME) containing: "My vote is correctly represented.", signs this commit with their private key. and pushes it to incoming.
+1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to incoming.
+This commit is non-anonymous.
-- S1 formally checks this commit and pushes it to the main branch.
+1. S2 formally checks this commit (spam prevention) and pushes it to the main branch.

-## Result
+## Result and Remarks (regular case)

-- After voting interval is over the GR contains $n votes and $n confirmations, where $n <= $N and the difference is assumed to have voluntarily not voted.
+1. After the voting interval is over the GR contains $n1 votes, where $n1 <= $N and the difference is assumed to have voluntarily not voted.
+It also contains $n2 confirmations where  0 <= $n2 <= N. If all users acted as they should we have $n1 = $n2.

+## What could go wrong and what happens then?

+This section collects attack scenarios and responses.

+1. $n2 < $n1 (not all votes are confirmed):
+    - Possible reasons: a) Their could have been problems between voting and confirmation (device failure, ...) or b) The user actively decides not to confirm.
+    - To ensure integrity of the voting we only count confirmed votes.
+We thus filter out those VATs which are not confirmed without breaking anonymity.
+        - We use the CT-A and S3 as a "mixer".
+To be detailed.
+2. $n2 > $n1 (more confirmations than votes)
+    - Can be ignored.
+Just count the votes.
+3. More to come ...

 ## Claims